top of page

 Bob Mabry

-Bob Mabry grew up near the Gulf Coast in Deer Park, Texas.
+Bob Mabry grew up near the Gulf Coast in southeast Harris County in Deer Park, Texas.
 His mother and her sister had formerly lived in Victoria.
 Bob's mother was a history and English teacher, and many of his kinfolk are teachers.
+His father, who grew up in San Antonio, had his career at an oil refinery where he loaded tank cars and trucks and was a maintenance electrician.
 His father's father wanted to be a criminal defense lawyer, but Bob's grandmother wouldn't let him.
-His father grew up in San Antonio.

 Bob got a Bachelor of Arts in philosophy from Austin College in Sherman, Texas.
 He taught history and English and coached speech at St. Thomas High School in Houston.
 At South Texas College of Law—Houston, he was on Law Review, an academic honor.
 He worked his way through law school as a clerk in a law office.